panesofglass/tic-tac-toe/README.md

 ## Project Overview

-This project implements a classic Tic-Tac-Toe game using the data-star hypermedia framework.
-The goal is to demonstrate how interactive web applications can be built with minimal JavaScript by leveraging data-star's declarative data binding approach and server-rendering techniques.
+This project implements a classic Tic-Tac-Toe game using the datastar hypermedia framework.
+The goal is to demonstrate how interactive web applications can be built with minimal JavaScript by leveraging datastar's declarative data binding approach and server-rendering techniques.

 Tic-Tac-Toe is a simple two-player game where players take turns marking X or O on a 3x3 grid.
 The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row wins the game.